leeroyanesu/create-stacks-dapp/README.md

 ## System Requirements

-Before using create-stx-dapp, ensure you have:
+Before using create-stacks-dapp, ensure you have:

 - **Node.js** 22.0.0 or later
 - **Git** for repository cloning